-Mr. Gianni Chiarva, together with his associates, exercise control or directly or indirectly, over all of the voting shares of Stella International S.A. ("Stella International"), which holds 51% of the voting shares of SJ International which in turn, as of February 6, 2012 holds 6,187,909 or approximately 38.8% of the Common Shares of the Company.
+Mr. Gianni Chiarva, together with his associates, exercise control or directly or indirectly, over all of the voting shares of Stella International S.A. ("Stella International"), which holds 51% of the shares of SJ International, which in turn, holds 6,643,209 or approximately 38.7% of the Common Shares of the Company.
 Mr. Gianni Chiarva holds directly, an additional 7,500 Common Shares of the Company.

-Lead Director.
-(6)
+(6) Lead Director.

-Within the five preceding years, each of the foregoing has held the same or similar position with the entities indicated above with the exception of Mr. Richard Bélanger, who was President of Theseus Capital Inc. between 2005 and 2008.
+Within the five preceding years, each of the foregoing has held the same or similar position with the entities indicated above with the exception of Mr. Simon Pelletier, who was Vice-President, Service (Global) - Crushing & Screening Division, Metso Minerals between 2006 and 2008.